 If your engine sludge problem is bad, the engine should be taken apart and the sludge removed before it causes engine damage.

-To avoid engine sludge we recommend changing the engine oil and filter every 7,000 miles.
+To avoid engine sludge, we recommend changing the engine oil and filter every 7,000 miles.
 Ensure the proper type and grade of oil is used!
 Be aware that your vehicle manufacturer may have updated the oil type requirements as shown in your owner's manual.
-Contact us and we can check the latest oil type and change specifications for your vehicle.
+Contact us, and we can check the latest oil type and change specifications for your vehicle.

 Oil Change Problems

-With the extended service intervals of many vehicles having your vehicle inspected by an auto repair technician at each oil change can prevent small issues from developing into major, expensive vehicle problems.
+With the extended service intervals of many vehicles, having your vehicle inspected by an auto repair technician at each oil change can prevent small issues from developing into major, expensive vehicle problems.

-- Safety Issue: needs immediate repair.
+- Safety Issue: needs immediate repair before the vehicle is safe to drive.

 Problem: Damaged oil drain plug